Nihal Arthanayake: Radio career

 Arthanayake joined BBC Radio 1 in 2002, to become co-host of a night time Asian Beats show with DJ Bobby Friction coming under the specialist DJ category.
-The show won a Sony Radio Award in 2003 - achieving Gold standard in the Specialist Music Category for their show Bobby Friction & Nihal Present.
+The show won a Sony Radio Award in 2003 – achieving Gold standard in the Specialist Music Category for their show Bobby Friction & Nihal Present.
 At the end of 2004, they released a compilation album as a reflection of the music they play on the show.
 After an initial high-profile start, the show was rescheduled to the early morning 'graveyard' hours.
 Eventually Bobby Friction left the show, leaving the title as "Asian Beats with Nihal".

 In October 2007 Arthanayake became the presenter of the Weekend Breakfast Show on Radio 1; he was one of only two DJs to present both a mainstream and a specialist show on the channel, the other being Annie Mac.
 He also provided holiday cover for Radio 1 colleagues.
 In September 2008 he was moved from weekend breakfast to weekend afternoons 13.00-16.00 on Radio 1.
 On 21 September 2009, Arthanayake was moved from weekends to a brand-new review programme, named BBC Radio 1's Review With Nihal.
 The weekly show reviews the latest music.
 He also became the sole presenter of the specialist Radio 1 Asian Beats show after Bobby Friction left.

-In May 2007, Arthanayake left Kicking Off... to become the host of the daily phone-in talk show from 09.00-12.00 on the Asian Network.
+In May 2007, Arthanayake left Kicking Off... to become the host of the daily phone-in talk show from 09.00 to 12.00 on the Asian Network.
 In April 2009 his show moved to 13.00-15.00 as part of schedule changes.
 In late 2012 the show moved to 10.00-13.00.

 In 2010, he won "Best Radio Show" at the UK Asian Music Awards (UK AMAs) for his show on Radio 1, and a Sony Award for Best Speech Programme for his Asian Network show.

 In June 2014, it was announced that in September 2014, Arthanayake would leave BBC Radio 1.

 Until September 2016 Arthanayake had his own discussion programme concerned with societal and political topics at BBC Radio A (Asian Network) Channel: Nihal.
 Discussion and debate on the big issues..

 In September 2016 Nihal joined BBC Radio 5 Live co-hosting the "Afternoon Edition" show with Sarah Brett.
-After Sarah Brett left the show it was renamed Nihal Arthanayake; it is broadcast Monday-Thursday 1pm-4pm.
+After Sarah Brett left the show it was renamed Nihal Arthanayake; it was broadcast Monday-Thursday 1pm-4pm.

+He left the weekday afternoon show in June 2024, and now hosts two interviews on Sunday evenings in a slot called Headliners with Nihal Arthanayake, which is also available as a podcast.
+He also occasionally presents Loose Ends on BBC Radio 4.